-So, just what cars can be flat towed behind an rv?
-To better understand your options, you will first need to identify a few key criteria.
+So, just what cars can be flat towed behind an RV?
+You will first need to identify a few key criteria to better understand your options.

 A good first step is to check the vehicle’s owner’s manual.
 Even if you don’t have the manual, or you are contemplating purchasing multiple options, a quick search of the internet for “Free Vehicle Owner’s Manual” should turn up easy results.